osu-eesc/cms-docs/user-guide/docs/content-types/topic.md

 On the edit screen for a topic landing page, you will see the following fields:

-  - **Hero image**: the large image across the top of the page.
+  - **Banner image**: the large image across the top of the page.
 Please use an image that is at least 2000px wide and 325px tall.
 When uploading an image, please be sure to set the “**focal point**” so it will display properly on all screen sizes.

     ![Hero Image Screenshot](../images/hero-image.png)